YOU'RE ALL BOOKED IN! SO WHAT HAPPENS NOW?

 If you've ordered an album already then I'll ask you to pick your favourite images for the album.
 This is done easily though an online gallery of your images.
 If you've not order an album but would like to, then simply get in touch and I can add your images to the site so you can pick the ones you love.

 Remember, photography, like any art is subjective.
 You might not love every picture that I shoot on the day or even like the way I've shot a particular shot.
 As photographers we are artists and sometimes we see something and think it's amazing but then others don't see it.
 Take Justin Bieber for example..
 Some love him, others hate him.
-The bonus with digital images on a USB means you can simply remove anything that you don't like and keep the ones you love.
+The bonus with digital images means you can simply remove anything that you don't like and keep the ones you love.
 By booking me and seeing my work I'm sure that means we're already on the same page ;)